Arteik/web-and-misc/Chem/README.md

-## Chem Lab
+##9 Solutions Lab

-This is a quick webapp made for Dr. Pompano as a replacement for the current 9solutions lab
+A webapp for the 9solutions lab, made for Prof. Pompano

+11.22.2017